YvosOnTheHub/LabNetApp/Kubernetes_v2/Scenarios/Scenario01/README.md

 [2.](2_Operator) Using Trident's Operator, introduced in 20.04

 :boom:
-While the Operator was for Green Field environments only with Trident 20.04, it is now also possible to upgrade a non-Operator based CSI Trident with the version 20.07.
+While the Operator was for Green Field environments only with Trident 20.04, it is now also possible to upgrade a non-Operator based CSI Trident starting with the version 20.07.
 Also, if it your first time playing with Trident, I would recommend going the Operator way directly.
 :boom: